-18. Penalty for vexatious or malicious entry, seizure, arrest, etc.
+18. Penalty for malicious entry, seizure or arrest

-- (1) A police officer or any other person authorized by the Inspector General of Police who- - (a) without reasonable grounds of suspicion, enters or searches or causes to be entered or searched, any building, conveyance or place; - (b) vexatiously and unnecessarily seizes the property of any person on the pretence of seizing or searching for a narcotic drug or psychotropic substances or other article liable to be confiscated under this Act or seizes any document or article liable to be seized under this Act; or - (c) vexatiously and unnecessarily detains, searches or arrests any person, commits an offence and on conviction, is liable to a fine not exceeding twenty four currency points or to imprisonment not exceeding one year, or both.
+- (1) A police officer or any other person authorised by the Inspector General of Police for purposes of this Act, who- - (a) without reasonable grounds of suspicion, enters or searches or causes to be entered or searched, any building, conveyance or place;

+- (b) without reasonable cause, seizes the property of any person on the pretence of seizing or searching for a narcotic drug or psychotropic substance or other article liable to be confiscated under this Act or seizes any document or article liable to be seized under this Act; or - (c) without reasonable cause, detains, searches or arrests any person, commits an offence and is liable, on conviction, to a fine not exceeding twenty four currency points or imprisonment not exceeding ten years, or both.